Prompt Library · 36 prompts

 Write a speech

-Wedding speech, retirement speech or toast that sounds like you — not a generic template speech.
+A wedding speech, retirement speech, or thank-you speech that sounds like you — not a generic template.

-I'm giving a [wedding speech/retirement speech/toast/eulogy] for [PERSON].
+I am going to give a [wedding speech/retirement speech/thank-you speech/eulogy] for [PERSON].

 - Relationship to me: [e.g. "my best friend since high school"]